aandreev0/raspb-temp-logger/README.md

 At this point you will have logs of temperature accessible, for example at `~/raspb-temp-logger/20200901.txt` in CSV format and `~/raspb-temp-logger/20200901.txt.png` in image (plot) format.

-Now we can make content it web-accessible:
+Now we can make it web-accessible:

   3. Setup nginx web server to serve content of the `~/raspb-temp-logger/` (need more detail)
   4. Change firewall rules for external access of `*.txt` and `*.png` files (need more details)